 Have you been wondering how to create your own documents with Mendix?
-Then this reference will be a good read for you!
+This reference will tell you how to do it!

-With Mendix, you have the possibility of generating documents in different ways.
-You will learn the fundamentals here for generating a document from your own application.
+With Mendix, you can generate documents in different ways.
+Here, you will learn the fundamentals of generating a document from your own application.

 Before we start, we recommend you first read the following two Mendix Reference Guide pages: